wdfinch/prettier-plugin-organize-class-members/README.md

 **Stability**

-This plugin is new and currently in beta.
+This plugin is new and currently in **beta**.
 It has not been extensively tested in large complex projects.
 Therefore if you are using this plugin for the first time, **please run prettier in dry run mode or in a state where you can easily rollback**.